scooter99boston/bbu-gf/docs/gf_controlled/governing_bodies.md

 1. All Bedrock Consortium Governing Bodies operate under the Bedrock Consortium Governing Body Policies.
 2. By default, all Governing Bodies will leverage the Wiki assigned by the [Linux Foundation Groups Collaboration Tool](https://groups.linuxfoundation.org/).
 See [Issue 18](https://github.com/bedrock-consortium/bbu-gf/issues/18)
 3. For access to the current membership roster, meeting information, agenda, and the minutes of any Bedrock Consortium Governing Body, follow the link to its meeting page.
 4. Unless otherwise noted, membership in any governing body is limited to BBU members in good standing.

-## Board of Directors
+## Governing Board
-The Bedrock Consortium Board of Directors (BoD) is the overall governing body of the Bedrock Consortium Foundation.
+The Bedrock Consortium Governing Board is the overall governing body of the Bedrock Consortium Foundation.
 It is chartered by the Bedrock Business Utility Fund as stated in the Participation Agreement.
-The BoD is composed of ```Governing Members``` who have the obligation to represent the interests of the Identity Owners of the Bedrock Consortium Community.
+The Governing Board is composed of ```Governing Members``` who have the obligation to represent the interests of the Identity Owners of the Bedrock Consortium Community.
 It has sole authority for:

 1. Approving the charters of all Bedrock Consortium Governing Bodies.
 2. Approving at least one chairperson of each Bedrock Consortium Governing Body.